 that more or less

-kills me with delight,
+kills me

 that leaves me